USS D-3: Service history

-Commissioned on 8 September 1910 with Lieutenant David A. Weaver in command, the new submarine joined the Atlantic Torpedo Fleet at Newport, Rhode Island.
+Salmon was commissioned on 8 September 1910, and joined the Atlantic Torpedo Fleet at Newport, Rhode Island.
 She was renamed D-3 on 17 November 1911.
-The torpedo fleet was active along the East Coast and made a cruise to the Caribbean Sea from 17 October 1912 – 20 January 1913 after which D-3 remained to serve with the forces operating in Mexican waters following the occupation of Veracruz.
-She rejoined the flotilla at Norfolk, Virginia on 16 June 1914 and with them visited Washington, DC, from 17–22 July, before returning to their homeport on 24 July.
-From 21 September 1917, D-3 served as flagship of Submarine Division 2 (SubDiv 2).
+The torpedo fleet was active along the East Coast and made a cruise to the Caribbean Sea, from 17 October 1912 – 20 January 1913, after which D-3 remained to serve with the forces operating in Mexican waters following the occupation of Veracruz.
+She rejoined the flotilla at Norfolk, Virginia, on 16 June 1914, and with them visited Washington, DC, from 17–22 July, before returning to their homeport on 24 July.
+From 21 September 1917, D-3 served as flagboat of Submarine Division 2 (SubDiv 2).
 She trained aspiring submariners at Newport and New London, Connecticut, until placed in commission, in reserve on 5 September 1919.

+Fate

-She was placed in ordinary on 15 July 1921.
-Towed into Philadelphia Navy Yard on 20 March 1922, D-3 was decommissioned the same day and sold on 31 July.
+She was placed in ordinary, on 15 July 1921.
+D-3 was towed into Philadelphia Navy Yard, on 20 March 1922, where she was decommissioned and her name struck from the navy list the same day.
+She was sold for scrapping on 31 July 1922.